 With a 4.0 litre twin-turbo V8 producing 630bhp, the AMG GT 63 S can accelerate from 0-62 mph in just 3.2 seconds and onward to 196 mph top speed.
 An impressive set of statistics when you consider that it is basically a 4-door saloon and is equipped with sumptuous luxury and an abundance of advanced technology.
 It may be a comfortable place to sit that heats, ventilates and massages you whilst it practically drives and parks itself, but it can certainly keep up with the fastest of supercars when it needs to.
 Could it be the perfect car for all weathers and occasions?
 It certainly fits most criteria.

 Our 2019 69 plate AMG GT 63 S is the rare Edition 1 version which means you get so much more exclusive features off the extensive options list.
-With 21” AMG forged cross-spoke wheels, AMG aerodynamics pack, Designo paint finish, AMG Exclusive Nappa leather seats, AMG matt carbon fibre interior trim, AMG steering wheel and Edition 1 graphics to the exterior, the Edition 1 has an abundance of additional features to make it stand out even further.
+With 21” Gloss Black AMG forged cross-spoke wheels, AMG aerodynamics pack, Designo paint finish, AMG Exclusive Nappa leather seats, AMG matt carbon fibre interior trim, AMG steering wheel and Edition 1 graphics to the exterior, the Edition 1 has an abundance of additional features to make it stand out even further.
 This stunning example also has the AMG Exterior Night pack, completing the ‘stealth look’ along with the Designo Graphite Grey Magno finish, and the AMG head up display as well.
-With less than 400 miles on the clock from its one private owner, the car is presented in outstanding condition.
+With just 13k miles on the clock from its one private owner, the car is presented in outstanding condition.

 See more details of our Mercedes AMG GT 63 S Edition 1: